 Even the cheapest of band saw models have some sort of dust port incorporated in the frame.
 All you need to do is hook it up to your shop vac.

 Some of the benchtop bandsaws have a gooseneck work light attached, which helps line cut visibility.
 Not an essential feature but allows for working in dim conditions.

 Similar to a jigsaw and a scroll saw the blade guides provide an accurate cutting path.
 There is one set of guides placed above and below the table.
 Each one consists of a guide on each side of the blade as well as behind it.

 The side guides prevent the blade from twisting, and the thrust guide supports the back blade edge from behind to resist feed force.

 How to set up a band saw for optimal results every time

 I hope you liked this article and that it has helped you choose the best benchtop bandsaw that is suited for your needs.
-If you have any questions that have not been answered here let me know in a box below.
+If you have any questions that have not been answered here, let me know in the box below.
 I’ll do my best to help you.
 Thanks for stopping by!

 Have no time to read now.
 Why not pin this article for later to your woodworking power tools board?

 Subscribe To My FREE DIY Newsletter!